 ABOUT

-My name is Leilani Maxera, and I am a Licensed Clinical Social Worker.
-I use she/they pronouns.
-I am a daughter of the Hawaiian diaspora.
-I was raised in Martinez, California, by the Carquinez Strait and in the shadow of Mount Diablo.
-I grew up in the homeland of the Karkin and Muwekma Ohlone Tribes and was called home to Hawai’i in my early 30s.
-I currently live in Mānoa Valley by the Mānoa stream, at the base of Pu’upia of the Koʻolau Range.
+My name is Leilani Maxera and I am a Licensed Clinical Social Worker and therapist.
+I use she/they/ʻo ia pronouns and am a daughter of the Hawaiian diaspora.
+I was raised in Martinez, California by the Carquinez Strait and in the shadow of Mount Diablo.
+I grew up in the homeland of the Karkin and Muwekma Ohlone Tribes and was called home to Hawai’i in 2014.
+I spent the majority of my time in Honolulu living in Mānoa Valley by the Mānoa stream, at the base of Pu’upia of the Koʻolau Range.
+In 2025 I moved to Tacoma, WA, home of the Puyallup Tribe, with Commencement Bay and Tahoma looming in the distance.

 Profile Picture 3-14-22